andreykaere/ixwindow/README.md

 **Note:** If you want to reinstall `ixwindow`, like if you need to change the configuration of the module, you just need to run `install.sh` with the updated parameters.
-But old icons won't remove, so if you need to delete them, you will have to that manually.
+But old icons won't remove, so if you need to delete them, you will have to do that manually.

 ## Generating icons

 `ixwindow` uses the output of `xprop` for generating icons automatically.
-Most of the times it works, but for some applicacatoins, for example, Spotify, it doesn't work.
+Most of the times it works, but for some applications, for example, Spotify, it doesn't work.
 Then, if you want to have an icon for these applications, you have to add them yourself.